mrjman/rubots/meeting_4/README.md

 If you have trouble installing rails because of nokogiri try to first install libxml2 using homebrew (`brew install libxml2`) then try installing rails using `gem install rails -- --use-system-libraries --with-xml=/usr/local/Cellar/libxml2/`

+For user authentication we will be using [has_secure_password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html).
+Please see the documentation in the link for more information on setup.

 ## RubotHub specification
 __Data Models__
 User: